-There is no required textbook for 15-418 this semester.
-In fact, you will be writing the class reference text yourself!
+There is no required textbook for 15-418/618.
 However, the following two textbooks will be put on reserve in the library and you may find it valuable to purchase a copy for your own use.

 Final project.
-Over the last five weeks of the course students will propose and complete a self-selected final project.
+Over the last six weeks of the course students will propose and complete a self-selected final project.
 The final project can be performed individually or in groups of two.
-Each team will present the project orally during the 15-418 Parallelism Competition and produce a detailed write-up describing their work and results.
+Each team will present the project orally during the 15-418/618 Parallelism Competition and produce a detailed write-up describing their work and results.

 Exams.
 There will be two in-class exams.

 - Programming Assignments (4): 7% + 10% + 12% + 10% = 39%

 Late hand-in policy.
 Each student is allotted a total of five late-day points for the semester.
 Late-day points are for use on programming assignments only.
 (They cannot be used for final projects) Late-day points work as follows:

 - A one-person team can extend a programming assignment deadline by one day using one point.

 - A two-person team can extend a programming assignment deadline by one day using two points.